 In short, polyester is plastic.
-Polyester fabric is a synthetic fabric created by bonding polyester fibers together.
+Polyester fabric is a synthetic fabric woven with threads made from polyester fibers.
 Polyester fibers are the product of a chemical reaction between coal, petroleum, air, and water.
-Not only is polyester derived from non-renewable resources, but the process of extraction yields a high carbon footprint and significant byproducts.
+Not only is polyester derived from non-renewable resources, but the process of extraction from fossil fuels yields a high carbon footprint and significant byproducts.
 Once it has reached the end of its product life, polyester fabric takes decades to break down.

-Polyester is a polymer (a polymer is a chain of repeating molecular units).
 Most commonly, the polyester polymer is made of polyethylene terephthalate (PET or PETE) molecules.
-Since PET is a thermoplastic, which means the plastic can be heated and reshaped or remolded into a different form.
-Because PET is a plastic, it is not porous like natural fibers, thus it is an effective moisture barrier and commonly used for packaging such as water bottles.
+PET is a thermoplastic, which means the plastic can be heated and reshaped or remolded into a different form.
+Because PET is a plastic, it is not porous like natural fibers.
+Thus, it is an effective moisture barrier and commonly used for packaging such as water bottles.
 Packaging made from PET is labeled with the recycling number ‘1’.

 The clear plastic water bottle you are drinking out of is the very same material as the clothing you might be wearing or ball of wool you’re knitting.
 The PET is just pulled, stretched, and melted in different ways.

 So PET (polyester) has the potential to be recycled in a closed-loop recycling system.
 However, the actualization of that potential lies in a three step process: collection, conversion, and selling.

-Unfortunately, there is not currently a collection system for polyester textiles.
-Currently, PET can only enter the closed-loop recycling system through the form of a plastic with the recyclable label ‘1’.
+Unfortunately, collection systems for clothing are few and far between.
+What’s more, currently, PET can only enter the closed-loop recycling system through the form of a plastic with the recyclable label ‘1’.

 does polyester contain BPA?

-In a study conducted on BPA-free plastic products that are designed to come in contact with food, 70% of these products released chemicals that act like estrogen after they were exposed to just salt water or alcohol.
+In a study conducted on BPA-free plastic products that are designed to come in contact with food or drink, a wide variety of products were tested by exposure to just salt water or alcohol.
 Of the products tested, 70% released EA chemicals (chemicals that have estrogenic activity).
 After being exposed to conditions that the products would normally be subject to by consumer use (such as sunlight, washing and drying, or microwaving), more than 95% of the BPA-free products released chemicals that act like estrogen.
-Unfortunately, we’re still waiting for an assessment of the effects of these chemicals on our bodies is yet to be taken.
+Unfortunately, we’re still waiting for an assessment of the effects of these EA chemicals on our bodies.

 A polyester blend is a fabric containing a certain percentage of polyester fibers mixed with another fiber to create desired characteristics in the final product.
 For example, cotton is blended with polyester fiber (known as a poly cotton blend) to add comfort in breathability and softness, or rayon is added to create a shiny finish to the textile.
 The care tag, which you can probably locate on the lower left seam of your garment, should tell you the exact percentage of the blend.

 what are the properties of polyester fabric?

 Polyester fabric is extremely durable.
 Since it is hydrophobic (water resistant), polyester fabric also dries quickly.
 It is also wrinkle resistant and does not stretch or shrink.
-Polyester fabric is a (nearly) ideal choice for outdoor and sporting clothing and gear.
+Polyester fabric is a nearly ideal choice for outdoor and sporting clothing and gear.
 However, since polyester is water resistant, it grows bacteria much more readily than natural fiber fabrics.
 This can cause polyester clothing to smell pretty quickly after a wash.
 Further, it’s been found that washing cycles don’t always strip polyester of the odor causing bacteria.